Sign in

 The Difference Between Black Pipe & Galvanized Pipe

 Water and gas require pipes to supply residential homes and businesses.
-Gas supplies power to stoves, water heaters, furnaces and other devices.
-Water is essential and obvious.
+Gas supplies power to stoves, water heaters, furnaces, and other devices.
+Water is essential for many purposes.
 The two most common types of steel pipe used to carry water and gas are black pipe and galvanized pipe.
-So, what is the difference between black pipe & galvanized pipe.
-Confusion is common among home owners, and even some professionals, as to where to use these steel pipes and under what circumstances.
+So, what is the difference between black pipe and galvanized pipe?
+Confusion is common among homeowners, and even some professionals, regarding where to use these steel pipes and under what circumstances.

 If you are looking for more details, kindly visit galvanized tee fittings.